 9.8 Professional Leave Days.
-Employees are authorized two (2) professional leave days annually.
+Employees are authorized two (2) professional leave days per fiscal year.
 These days must be used by June 30th of each fiscal year.
 Employees shall be eligible to use these leave days after completion of six (6) months of continuous full-time service.
 If the employee requests a professional leave day, the supervisor may not deny the request without approval of the Bureau Commander on a case-by-case basis.
+No employee may accrue or use more than two professional leave, personal holiday, or appointed leave days in a fiscal year.